2026 SSB Breakout Meeting

 Confirmed Workshops and Activities

-Led by the SSB Graduate Student and Postdoc (GraSP) Committee
+Organized by the SSB Graduate Student and Postdoc (GraSP) Committee

 Open Tree of Life Workshop